 There is no deadline to register, but we have a limited number of seats and expect them to fill early.
 Register soon!

 $800 for current IRE members.
-Non-members add $70 for an IRE membership.
+Non-members should join ($70/year for academics) before buying a ticket.

 Scholarships available for educators of color include the following:

 More scholarship details, including deadlines, can be found here.